zwh2119/Auto-Edge/README.md

 ## Features
-- Make application services as stateless microservices: User application services on the platform are all in the form of stateless microservices.
+- **Make application services as stateless microservices**: User application services on the platform are all in the form of stateless microservices.
 Services have nothing to do with the data flow status and system status.
 They are automatically deployed in containers by the framework and have no node environment dependencies.
-- Compatible across heterogeneous nodes: The platform is compatible with distributed nodes with different hardware architectures (such as x86/arm64), different performance configurations, and different resource configurations.
+- **Compatible across heterogeneous nodes**: The platform is compatible with distributed nodes with different hardware architectures (such as x86/arm64), different performance configurations, and different resource configurations.
 It can adapt to different physical distances and communication quality among nodes.
-- Support fine-grained real-time scheduling: The platform can generate task data configuration and task offloading decisions in real time based on working conditions and resource situations, thereby completing fine-grained real-time scheduling of tasks.
+- **Support fine-grained real-time scheduling**: The platform can generate task data configuration and task offloading decisions in real time based on working conditions and resource situations, thereby completing fine-grained real-time scheduling of tasks.
-- Support parallel processing of multiple data streams: The platform supports parallel processing of multiple data streams (for example, cameras at different intersections process traffic flow tasks at the same time).
+- **Support parallel processing of multiple data streams**: The platform supports parallel processing of multiple data streams (for example, cameras at different intersections process traffic flow tasks at the same time).
 These tasks do not distinguish between data streams during the processing stage and are processed equivalently.

 ## Guides